larastudio/stedding/README.md

 ### Set up your inventory file:

 Use `inventory-example` as a base for creating your own `inventory` file.
+Add hosts as needed.

 ### Variables